Patchogue-Medford School District

 How do I enroll (or re-enroll) my child in home schooling for this school year?

 To begin or to continue home schooling your child, you must annually submit a Letter of Intent.
-Due to the COVID-19 crisis the home instruction deadline for submission of the written notice of intention to instruct at home is extended from July 1, 2020 until August 1, 2020.
+The deadline for submission of the written notice of intention to instruct at home is July 1, 2021.
 Please email your Letter of Intent to firstname.lastname@example.org and include the following:

 - Parent or Guardian name

 - Your child’s name

 - Child’s date of birth

 - Home address